Written by Kerbie Joseph, ALP's Safe Outside the System Coordinator

 - Threats and intimidation of eviction by NYCHA staff and management to NYCHA residents are illegal retaliation practices and should be reported.

-- Start a Whatsapp group or text chat with neighbors in your building.
-If you don't already have your neighbors' numbers, you can slide Know Your Rights notes under their doors (with gloves on).
+- Start a text chat with neighbors in your building.
+If you don't already have your neighbors' numbers, you can slide fliers under their doors (with gloves on).
 Talk about the issues you're all facing with rent and repairs.

-- If you need repairs, organize with neighbors to write a group letter to your landlord.
+- If you need repairs, organize with neighbors to write a group letter to your landlord to demand repairs.

 - Share your videos and stories on social media with us at the Audre Lorde Project and to connect with other tenants organizing in their buildings.

 Below are additional resources.
 Remember to check the date of publication and be aware that the information might be outdated.
 If you need legal support, reach out to an organization you trust or seek counsel.